Lightweight Materials in Automotive Design: How Automakers Reduce Vehicle Weight

 To get weight savings from an aluminum part and retain the performance requirements, engineers must look at how to maximize the mass moment of inertia of the aluminum part.
 Proper design changes in the geometric configuration of the aluminum part allow it to retain the mass advantages the aluminum provides while achieving comparable structural performance to a traditional steel part.

-Is aluminum body better than steel?
+Is an aluminum body better than a steel?

-Once this technology becomes widely adopted by the automotive industry multi-material bodies will start to become more and more common.
+Once this technology becomes widely adopted by the automotive industry, multi-material bodies will start to become more and more common.
 This will lead to a more structurally effective design where all the structural elements and load paths can be made from Gen 3 high-strength steel, while less critical components are made from aluminum or other lightweight materials.
 Thus, enabling vehicles to meet all structural requirements while still reducing overall vehicle mass.

 What are the disadvantages of aluminum cars?